 Do You Have a Gardening Question?

-The Oregon State University Extension Center Plant Clinic is a research-based diagnostic facility staffed by Master Gardener volunteers.
+The Jackson County Master Gardener Plant Clinic is a research-based diagnostic facility staffed by Master Gardener volunteers.
 We help local residents recognize the nature of their plant or insect problem (including identification) via diagnosis using non-biased, research-based information.
 We then provide recommendations to manage the disease or disorder using proper control methods, including cultural, biological and chemical measures.

 To receive the best possible answer to your query, you should:

 - Provide as much information as possible regarding your inquiry, including the problem itself, when the problem started, and information about the associated environment.

 - Provide a large, live sampleof the plant or a clean, complete insect sample.
 For identification, a physical sample is required.
 For plants, bring large examples (i.e. leaves and branches, flowers if the plant is blooming) of both healthy and affected tissue.

 - Bring multiple parts of the plant if possible.
 For example, if you have affected apples, bringing a sample of a branch with leaves will help us to identify the problem.